Jevuska/stt2-extension-add-terms/readme.txt

  * First official release!

 == Upgrade Notice ==
+= v1.1.1 =
+Fixes error during installation with PHP versions lower than 7.

 = v1.1.0 =
 This new minor and patch version to fixes a security related bug.
 Upgrade immediately.